ArjanCodes/examples/factory_pythonic/README.md

 ## Change #1: use Protocol instead of ABCs

 What is a Protocol?
 It was introduced in Python 3.8 and it behaves a bit like an interface, but the difference is that you don't need to explicitly implement the protocol in a class.
-The duck typing system of Python will automatically take care of this.
 The result is that your class definitions become a bit shorter.
+ABCs rely on so-called nominal typing, meaning that if you want types to be related in some way.
+You have to explicitly write that down, like inheriting from an ABC.
+Protocols are different and rely on structural typing.
+This means that Python considers objects to be of matching types if their structures are the same, for example if objects have the same methods.
+This matches better with Python's runtime type checking system that treats objects the same if they look the same for the part that's being used at runtime.
+This is what's called duck typing.
+So let's change the example and see what the effect is.

-- Change the example to using Protocols instead of ABCs
+- Change the example to using Protocols instead of ABCs.

-Caveats of Protocols:
+- Overall, I think in Python, protocols are the way to go most of the time.
+Until recently, I've relied on ABCs in a large part for explaining the design patterns, but as you can see, Protocols work just as well and offer more flexibility.

-1. When you are creating a "subclass", you no longer have any helpful automatic check to inform you of mistakes such as using the wrong argument types for a method.
+Caveats:

-2. Since you're inheriting anymore, you can't reuse code from a superclass.
-For example, if you want to add a few convenience methods for processing or preparing video or audio data, you can't do that in the superclass anymore, because there is no superclass.
-Or, if you want a method to be there but default do nothing, this is not possible either with Protocol.
+1. If you're not using inheritance like I'm doing here you also lose some of the advantages that inheritance offers like helpful automatic checks to inform you of mistakes such as using the wrong argument types for a method, or being able to add convenience methods to the superclass that you use in a subclass.

-If these two things are important to you, it's better to stick with ABCs instead of Protocol.
+2. You can use Protocols like ABCs and inherit from them.
+You can even use @abstractmethod.
+In that case you'll have both the static type checking that Protocols offer as well as the runtime checks with abstract methods.
+But arguably it's a less "pythonic" approach.

 ## Change #2: Don't use Factory classes, but use a tuple